Healthy Homes Assessment Flaxmere

 Draught Stopping Flaxmere

-If a draught is felt from unreasonable gaps or holes the area needs to be sealed.
+If a draught is felt through gaps that are too large or holes that it needs to be sealed.

 What are the most unreasonable gaps or holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections